Church of Christ, Scientist: Beliefs and practices

 Christian Scientists believe that prayer is effective for healing diseases.
 The Church has collected over 50,000 testimonies of incidents that it considers healing through Christian Science treatment alone.
 While most of these testimonies represent ailments neither diagnosed nor treated by medical professionals, the Church requires three other people to vouch for any testimony published in any of its official organs, including the Christian Science Journal, Christian Science Sentinel, and Herald of Christian Science; verifiers say that they witnessed the healing or know the testifier well enough to vouch for them.

 A Christian Science practitioner is someone who devotes their full time to prayer for others, but they do not use drugs or make medical diagnoses.
 Christian Scientists may take an intensive two-week "Primary" class from an authorized Christian Science teacher.
 Those who wish to become "Journal-listed" (accredited) practitioners, devoting themselves full-time to the practice of healing, must first have Primary class instruction.
 When they have what the church regards as a record of healing, they may submit their names for publication in the directory of practitioners and teachers in the Christian Science Journal.
 A practitioner who has been listed for at least three years may apply for "Normal" class instruction, given once every three years.
 Those who receive a certificate are authorized to teach.

-Both Primary and Normal classes are based on the Bible and the writings of Mary Baker Eddy.
+According to the church, both Primary and Normal classes are based on the Bible and the writings of Mary Baker Eddy.
 The Primary class focuses on the chapter "Recapitulation" in Science and Health with Key to the Scriptures.
 This chapter uses the Socratic method of teaching and contains the "Scientific Statement of Being".
 The "Normal" class focuses on the platform of Christian Science, contained on pages 330-340 of Science and Health.